 “Refeeds” How many and how often you will need to do them.
 This involves increasing your carbohydrate intake.
 Wondering how to do refeeds?
 You can check out our article on how to do refeeds with PSMF.

 12. Maintenance Diet – This is important because this is the Caloric Totals of Protein, Fat, and Carbs you will need to maintain in between diet breaks to sustain your weight.
 The Psmf Calculator will automatically calculate this based on your inputs.
 Its very important you eat the proper protein sources and establish another meal plan during this period.
 You can also find plenty of tips and advice for the psmf diet here.

 The results from the Psmf Calculator can be Printed or Emailed to the address that you specify in the input bar.

 **As stated above, if you can’t find your results in your email, be sure to check your SPAM folder**

-If your interested in a more in depth look at measuring your body fat % with different methods, you can use the calculator below.
+If you’re interested in a more in-depth look at measuring your body fat % with different methods, you can use the calculator below.